learn-co-curriculum/getting-started-on-your-cybersecurity-resume/README.md

 NOTE: If you do not use the template linked above, please make sure the format of the resume follows the instructions below:

-  - Keep resume to 1 page
+  - Keep resume to 1 page, check in with your coach if you want to exceed to discuss.

   - Use legible font size (10 to 12 font)